jasonbhart/htpc-download-box/README.md

 **Media Center**:

 - [Plex](https://plex.tv): media center server with streaming transcoding features, useful plugins and a beautiful UI.
-Clients available for a lot of systems (Linux/OSX/Windows, Web, Android, Chromecast, Android TV, etc.)
+Clients available for a lot of systems (Linux/OSX/Windows, Web, Android, Chromecast, Android TV, etc.) NOTE: not included by default due to resource constraints of single board computers (RAM and processing power for transcoding); suggest installing this on a different PC and mapping network drives to the seedbox folders via Samba.
-- [Sub-Zero](https://github.com/pannal/Sub-Zero.bundle): subtitle auto-download channel for Plex

 ## Installation guide